 Know Your Audience

 We don't want to sell ice to Eskimos.
 Not every website should be designed the same way.
-A financial site is completely different from a site for a folk singer.
+A financial site is completely different from a site for a fine artist.
 Don't let yourself be template-ed into the same look that everyone else has.

 Original Content is King

 Give your audience a reason to visit and utilize your website.
 Provide them with something to see, and make it yours alone.
 A website is at the very least an online brochure, and at most, it is the best direct advertising available to drive customers to your business, not just traffic.

 Keep your content current with frequent and relevant updates.
 Life is ever changing, your website should be too.
 The more you update your site, the more relevant it becomes, the higher you rank in search engines.

 Functional Navigation Should Not Take Second Stage To Artistic Whim

 Opinions on the implementation of graphic art on the web vary greatly.
 Regardless of a designer's desire for a more traditional text approach, or a visual-only product, the content and accessibility of the website should remain intact and easily navigable by the user.